Map of the Soul: 7: Release and promotion

 On January 7, 2020, the group announced that the album would be called Map of the Soul: 7, with pre-orders starting on January 9.
 A "comeback map" for the album was released on January 8 revealing a schedule split into four phases.
 The map included multiple dates, including the release dates for the album's two lead singles.
 On January 9, the group released the official "comeback trailer" for their album, titled "Interlude: Shadow", performed by member Suga.
-"Black Swan", announced as the album's first single, was released on January 17, 2020 and debuted at number 57 on the US Billboard Hot 100 and number 46 on the UK Official Singles Chart.
-The single additionally peaked at number seven on the Gaon Digital Chart and number two on the US Digital Song Sales chart.
-It was supported by two music videos.
-The first music video was in the form of an "art film" featuring an interpretive dance performance by Slovenian modern dance troupe MN Dance Company released on YouTube on January 17, 2020.
-A second official music video of BTS performing in an opulent theater was later released on YouTube on March 4, 2020, without any prior announcement.
-The group performed the song for the first time on The Late Late Show with James Corden on January 28.
 The band released a second comeback trailer featuring J-Hope's song "Outro: Ego" on February 2.
 From February 9 through February 12, the band released a collection of four different series of concept photos, "offering fans new insights into what to expect from the album", according to Paper's Matt Moen.
 On February 17, the group revealed the tracklist, consisting of twenty tracks, of which the first five were from Map of the Soul: Persona.
-The album also included an alternative version of the lead single "ON" in collaboration with Australian singer Sia, as the twentieth track of the digital-only release.
+The album also included an alternative version of the lead single "On" in collaboration with Australian singer Sia, as the twentieth track of the digital-only release.
 On February 20, the day before the album was released, BigHit released details about the songs.
 On February 21, a 30-second clip of the lead single "On" was released on TikTok, 12 hours ahead of the official release of the song.
 TikTok reportedly crashed momentarily due to a large number of fans trying to access it and also inspired a dance challenge.
 The same day BTS held a "Comeback Special" on VLIVE broadcasting site from New York, a few hours ahead of the album's release.
+In South Korea, BTS held a global press conference in Seoul, on February 24, 2020, to promote the album.
+In October 2021, it was announced that the upcoming Marvel Studios film Eternals would feature the song "Friends".

+Singles

+"Black Swan", announced as the album's first single, was released on January 17, 2020 and debuted at number 57 on the US Billboard Hot 100 and number 46 on the UK Official Singles Chart.
+The single additionally peaked at number seven on the Gaon Digital Chart and number two on the US Digital Song Sales chart.
+It was supported by two music videos.
+The first music video was in the form of an "art film" featuring an interpretive dance performance by Slovenian modern dance troupe MN Dance Company released on YouTube on January 17, 2020.
+A second official music video of BTS performing in an opulent theater was later released on YouTube on March 4, 2020, without any prior announcement.
+The group performed the song for the first time on The Late Late Show with James Corden on January 28.